rchanou/rchanou.github.io/cost-awareness.md

 I didn't say functions must be shorter than some arbitrary number of lines.
 I didn't say you need to use getters and setters with private variables and methods to hide implementation details inside class objects.
 I didn't say you should prefer polymorphism over "if" and "switch" statements, or replace all your imperative for-loops with map/reduce/filter chains.
 I didn't say you need to use curried higher-order functions, or model all your side effects as monads.
 And I _definitely_ didn't say concrete implementation details should depend on abstractions.

-Here's what's wrong with these pervasively taught ideas: they _sound_ good in a vacuum, but often don't work out in practice, because they all have cost and drawbacks which usually aren't mentioned (or even noticed) when they are first proposed.
-I could write several articles discussing the specific pros and cons of each of these ideas, but for now, I'll just say that they tend to increase friction, indirection, and ambiguity, while not solving any problems that _actually_ matter.

-In fact, I have a sort of litmus test for these techniques: if some overzealous team lead were to require it as a rule, fullstop, for every line of code, how would that affect the codebase?
-That may sound like a strawman, but that is literally what happens.
-It's why `AbstractSingletonProxyFactoryBean` is a real thing.
-It's why some projects force you to wade through logic fragmented into a thousand different files that each have one class defined in them.
-I _wish_ crap like this and Onion Architecture were parodies, but alas, they're not.

-Now I know a bunch of you are ready to jump in and say, "_Of course_ you shouldn't apply these everywhere, they're just tools, use the right tool for the right job, hammers and screwdrivers", etc.

-Well then, why don't we call Object-_Assisted_ Programming instead of Object-_Oriented_ Programming?
-Or SOLID _Guidelines_ instead of SOLID _Principles_?
-If SOLID has caveats, shouldn't they add letters to handle and _internalize_ that, helping us determine when we should and shouldn't use them?
-Proponents teach SOLID in a way that implicitly tells impressionable programmers to use it _everywhere_, even if they expressively deny that.

-Try this, look up how the average article or video on these topics is written.
-In fact, make it a drinking game:

-- Take a shot every time they use a "Bad Way" vs. "Good Way" comparison example for each principle.
-Take two shots if they use cringier terms like "Noob" vs. "Expert".
-- Take a shot in memory pure function
-- Take a shot if they use some example that's lazily modeled or analogized on something in the real world, like showing you how to make a "HamburgerProvider" that takes a "CookingStrategy" or some crap like that.
-- Now, if they _do_ add the caveat that you shouldn't apply these principles everywhere, take a shot if _they leave it at that_.
-It's such an unhelpful copout, a tautology to shield them from any criticism: "these ideas are good until they're not".

-So when _are_ these ideas actually good?
-Well, I'd say it's when they happen to align with "The CHARM Method" I described earlier.
-(Ugh, I already hate that acronym, but whatever.)
-Ironically, CHARM provides clearer answers for the "when" and "why" of SOLID, compared to what SOLID's own acolytes might suggest.

-For me personally, I don't even think about SOLID or most of that other advice.
-CHARM alone lets me "just get sh\*t done" without stressing myself by overthinking my design, while still maintaining the necessary structure and testability to let me refactor without fear later on.
-By waiting until I have concrete use cases and data before I begin abstracting, I can ensure my abstractions actually _help_ instead of harm my code.

 ## "BuT wHaT aBoUt Ai?"

 The development of LLMs and other AI tech for code generation does not change my thesis.
 If anything, it strengthens it.
 Beyond a small portion of entertainment-oriented novelty apps, we won't be able to get away with not understanding our code.
 If you disagree, you do you, but mark my words, you're inevitably going to hit a wall…so at the very least, slow your roll, lest you crash and burn at 90 MPH.